 Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
 The DMA method utilizes thermal decomposition and atomic absorption.
 OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Table 2 shows the averages and ranges for total length, as well as mercury concentrations in each fish species.
-The DMA method detection limit (MDL) and the reporting limit (RL) for total mercury were reported at 4, 9, or 12 and 12, 26, or 36 parts per billion (ppb), respectively.
-Although mercury was detected at commonly found concentrations in the TSMP study, the MDL and RL for mercury were not reported.
+Table 2 shows the averages and ranges for total length5, as well as mercury concentrations in each fish species.
+The DMA method detection limits (MDL)6 and the reporting limits (RL)7 for total mercury were reported at 3, 4 or 12 and 9 or 12 parts per billion (ppb),

-&lt;sup>3 Congeners are related compounds with similar chemical forms.
+4 Congeners are related compounds with similar chemical forms.
 Of the 209 possible PCB congeners, 54-55 are generally reported.

-&lt;sup>4 Total length is the maximum length of the fish, measured from the tip of the closed mouth to the tip of the pinched tail fin.
+5 Total length is the maximum length of the fish, measured from the tip of the closed mouth to the tip of the pinched tail fin.